Top 10 Progressive Insurance Interview Questions: The Complete Guide with Sample Answers and Insider Tips

 1. Tell me about yourself

 This question starts almost every Progressive interview.
 They’re not asking for your life story or where you grew up.
-They want to understand your professional journey and why you’re sitting in front of them today.
+They want to understand your professional path and why you’re sitting in front of them today.

 Why they ask this: It’s an icebreaker that helps them assess your communication skills and see if you can present yourself clearly and concisely.